quanteda/tutorials.quanteda.io/content/machine-learning/nb.markdown

 ```
 ## Warning: package 'caret' was built under R version 3.4.3
 ```

-Naive Bayes is a supervised model usually used to classify documents into two or more categories.
-We train the classifier using class labels attached to documents, and predict most likely classes of new documents.

 `data_corpus_movies` from the **quanteda.corpora** package containes 2000 movie reviews classified either as "positive" or "negative".